-Summary: This blog post tells the story of how Intranet Connections created effective communication strategies in the workplace, and improved employee morale.
+Summary: This blog post tells the story of how IC created effective communication strategies in the workplace, and improved employee morale.

 If you read employee reviews of pretty much every technology company in the world, you see a very common thread: